keyboard_arrow_up

 Pressure Switch

-An electrical switch controlled by fluid pressure.
+An electrical switch that is activated by changes in fluid pressure.

 Psia (Pounds per Square Inch Absolute)